Last updated on December 15th, 2016.

 Data Retention.
 We will retain your information for as long as your account is active or as necessary for legitimate business purposes.

 Reviewing and Updating Your Account.
-We offer you the ability to change certain information about you (such as your profile information, password, financial information, and user preferences) by logging into the Services and visiting your Profile.
+We offer you the ability to access, review and change information associated with your account (such as your profile information, password, billing information, and user preferences) by logging into the Services and visiting your Profile.
 You can also make a request to modify information that cannot be amended or deleted through the Services by contacting us using the contact information below in Section 13.
-We will take reasonable steps to permit you to modify information that is inaccurate or incomplete.
+We will take reasonable steps to permit you to modify or delete information that is inaccurate or incomplete, in accordance with applicable laws.

 6. Email and Direct Marketing Choices.